ENCCS/julia-for-hpc/content/index.rst

  - want to add a new exciting high-level yet performant language to their reportoar
  - might be mixing a high-level and a low-level language for performance reasons but want to make their life easier
  - need to analyze big data or perform computationally demanding modeling, analysis or simulations
- - want to develop code HPC systems and/or graphical processing units (GPUs) but prefer to stay within a productive high-level language.
+ - want to develop high-performance parallelized and/or GPU code but prefer to stay within a productive high-level language.